-We are supplying water, hygiene equipment and sanitation to treatment and community care centers and boosting mass publication about the disease.
+We are supplying water, hygiene equipment and sanitation to treatment and care centers and boosting mass publication about the disease.
 We are also training front line community health workers and providing them with personal protective clothing.

-We are working in six districts in Sierra Leone and stepping up our prevention programs in Liberia, Senegal and Guinea Bissau.
+We are working in in Sierra Leone and Liberia and stepping up our prevention programs in Gambia, Senegal, Guinea Bissau and Mali.
 We have started a radio program advising people how to avoid catching Ebola and on what to do if it spreads in their community.

 What is Ebola?